naiyerasif/site/content/blog/2019/2019-06-02-linting-sass-with-stylelint.md

 ### Extending stylelint for Bootstrap

 If you are working with Bootstrap, you can extend the behavior of `stylelint` with Bootstrap-specific linting configuration.
-Execute the following command to add Bootstrap-specific linting extension.
+Execute the following command to add the Bootstrap-specific linting extension.

 ```bash
 npm install --save-dev stylelint-config-twbs-bootstrap